 Instructions

-- Measure out all the dry ingredients and mix together.
+- Measure out all the dry ingredients – almond flour, flax seed, cinnamon, baking powder, pinch of salt – and mix together.

-- Add all the dry ingredients and mix well.
+- Add all the wet ingredients – almond milk, egg – and mix together

 - Cook your pancakes in small batches on a low heat, few minutes on each side.

-- Serve with choice of your toppings or as they are.
+- Serve with choice of your toppings such as flaked almonds, almond butter or fresh fruit and yoghurt.

 Leave a Reply